mintesnot-yess/mintesnot-yess/README.md

-# Full-Stack Web Developer & Game Developer
+# Full-Stack Web & Game Developer

 👋 Hi there!
 I'm a motivated and detail-oriented full-stack web developer and game developer with **four years of experience** in designing and building responsive, user-friendly web applications and engaging games.
 I specialize in both front-end and back-end development, as well as game development using Unity and Augmented Reality (AR).
 My goal is to create scalable, maintainable, and efficient applications and games that deliver exceptional user experiences.